plone/plone.app.ldap/README.txt

 Installing
 ----------

 This package works with Plone 3 and Plone 4.
-Plone 3 users should install a version in the 1.2.* series (e.g. plone.app.ldap < 1.3), as releases after version 1.3 will only work with Plone 4.
+Plone 3 and Plone 4.0 users should install a version in the 1.2.* series (e.g. plone.app.ldap < 1.3, the latest current release is 1.2.8), as release 1.3 will only work with Plone 4.1 or higher.

 You need to install PloneLDAP_ and its requirements in your Zope instance before you can use plone.app.ldap.
 If you are using Buildout then